fserb/canvas2D/spec/layers.md

 };
 ```

 Layers are created by calling `beginLayer()` on the context and terminated by calling `endLayer()`.
-The layer API do not use a separate layer context: any draw calls performed on the main context between calls to `beginLayer()` and `endLayer()` are considered part of that layer. `beginLayer()` and `endLayer()` are nestable, so layers can be created and drawn within layers.
+The layer API does not use a separate layer context: any draw calls performed on the main context between calls to `beginLayer()` and `endLayer()` are considered part of that layer. `beginLayer()` and `endLayer()` are nestable, so layers can be created and drawn within layers.
 The context must therefore keep a stack of active layers and apply draw calls on the layer at the top of this stack.

 Layers behave as if all the draw calls they contain are rendered on a separate texture.
 That texture is then rendered in the canvas (or the parent layer) with the drawing state of the context as it was when `beginLayer()` was called (e.g. globalAlpha, globalCompositeOperation, shadow, etc. are applied on the filter's result).